María Corina Machado: 2014 protests and activism

 Machado was among the leaders of the opposition demonstrations against Nicolás Maduro in the 2014 protests.
 The National Assembly requested a criminal investigation of Machado on 18 March 2014 for crimes including treason for her involvement in the anti-government protests.
 Machado responded to the accusations saying: "In a dictatorship, the weaker the regime is, the greater the repression."
 After her removal on 21 March 2014, Machado, along with supporters, began a march on 1 April 2014 toward downtown Caracas protesting against Machado's expulsion, where Machado attempted to return to her seat in the National Assembly.
-The demonstrators were prevented from leaving by the National Guard, which dispersed them with tear gas.
+The National Guard confronted the protesters in the central square where they had gathered, blocking the group from proceeding towards the legislature and then dispersing them with tear gas.

 In May 2014, government official Jorge Rodríguez presented allegations of a plot by opposition politicians and officials, including Machado, to overthrow Maduro's government.
 The evidence provided by the Venezuelan government were alleged emails through Google that were addressed to others from both Machado and Pedro Mario Burelli.
 Burelli responded that the emails were falsified by the Bolivarian Intelligence Service (SEBIN), showing what he said were the original emails.
 In June 2014, Attorney General Luisa Ortega Díaz subpoenaed Machado along with Burelli, Diego Arria, and Ricardo Koesling.
 By 11 June 2014, arrest warrants were issued.
 Burelli hired Kivu, a U.S.-based cybersecurity company, to analyze the alleged emails.
 Kivu concluded that there was "no evidence of the existence of any emails between Pedro Burelli's Google email accounts and the alleged recipients", that the alleged emails presented by the Venezuelan government had "many indications of user manipulation" and that "Venezuelan officials used forged emails to accuse government adversaries of plotting to kill President Nicolas Maduro".

 In November 2014, government officials announced that Machado was to be formally charged on 3 December 2014.
 Machado and others stated that the accusations were false and were created by the government to deflect attention from the country's economic problems and polls showing Maduro's approval rating at a record low of 30%.
 Between 2014 and 2021, Machado worked as a broadcaster on the radio station Radio Caracas Radio, where she hosted a weekly hour-long talk show and political analysis program called Contigo: Con María Corina Machado.